ether-moon/activerecord-trilogy2rgeo-adapter/README.md

 You can set a spatial attribute by providing an RGeo geometry object, or by providing the WKT string representation of the geometry.
-If a string is provided, the activerecord-trilogy2rgeo-adapter will attempt to parse it as WKT and set the value accordingly.
+If a string is provided, the activerecord-trilogis-adapter will attempt to parse it as WKT and set the value accordingly.

 ```ruby